Sa'ar 6-class corvette: Missions

 The Lebanese Hezbollah group alleges that Israel's gas fields lie in Lebanese waters.
 It has threatened to target Israeli gas platforms.
 An Israeli-owned ship reportedly came under missile fire repeatedly near the United Arab Emirates.
 The ship was en route to the UAE from Kuwait, according to Channel 12 news.

 The Sa'ar 6 has been adopted for maritime protection, anti-shipping and prevent threats in the Israeli exclusive economic zone (EEZ).
 The Sa'ar 6 is also used to defend Israeli shipping lanes in the Mediterranean to import more than 90 percent of goods for Israel.
 One of their roles will be to protect natural gas platforms in the Mediterranean Sea against possible seaborne terrorism attacks or rocket threats.

 Characteristics

 The Sa'ar 6 has a displacement of almost 1,900 tons at full load and is 90 m long.
-It is armed with an Oto Melara 76 mm main gun, two Typhoon Weapon Stations, 32 vertical launch cells for Barak-8 surface-to-air missiles, 40 cells for the C-Dome point defense system, 16 anti-ship missiles Gabriel V, the EL/M-2248 MF-STAR AESA radar, and two 324 mm torpedo launchers.
+It is armed with an Oto Melara 76 mm main gun, two Typhoon Weapon Stations, 16 vertical launch cells for Barak MX LR surface-to-air missiles, 40 cells for the C-Dome point defense system, upto 16 anti-ship missiles Gabriel V, the EL/M-2248 MF-STAR AESA radar, and two 324 mm torpedo launchers.
 It has hangar space and a platform able to accommodate a medium class SH-60-type helicopter.